Black Forest Tiramisu

 Black forest tiramisu

 Resistance is futile when it comes to this black forest tiramisu.
 Voluptuous vanilla mascarpone cream, dark chocolate ganache and sweet cherries.
 How can it not be good?
-Tiramisu in Italian means pick me up and that, it certainly will.
+Tiramisu in Italian means pick me up and that, it most certainly will.

 Black forest tiramisu

-If you close your eyes and imagine the best Black Forest cake you’ve ever had and merge it with that memorable Tiramisu you demolished at Uncle Luigi’s wedding, this will be the result.
-Layers of whipped mascarpone and vanilla cream, Marsala-coffee soaked Savoiardi biscuits with pockets of chocolate ganache.
-My work here is done!
-Best dessert ever and it’s flop-proof.
+I’ve taken the liberty of using this delectable Italian dessert and given it a German-inspired twist.
+Imagine the best Black Forest cake and merge it with an illustrious Italian Tiramisu, then this will be the result.
+Layers of whipped mascarpone and vanilla cream, Marsala-coffee soaked Savoiardi biscuits laced with chocolate ganache.
 Tiramisu benefits from being made the day ahead as the flavour improves overnight, making it the ideal dessert for stress-free dinner parties.
 It’s the ultimate crowd pleaser.

 Use best quality, free-range eggs.